Darryl-Mbae/alx-low_level_programming/0x01-variables_if_else_while/README.md

 | ! (logical NOT) | !((x>5)&&(y<5)) | It reverses the state of the operand “((x>5) && (y<5))” <br> If “((x>5) && (y<5))” is true, logical NOT operator makes it false |

 ## Explanations
-> Kindly don't copy take your time to understand
+> Kindly don't copy take your time to understand remember plagiarism can lead to you being dropped

 [0-positive_or_negative.c](https://github.com/Darryl-Mbae/alx-low_level_programming/blob/master/0x01-variables_if_else_while/0-positive_or_negative.c) ~ This is a C program that generates a random integer using the rand() function from the stdlib.h library and determines if it is positive, negative, or zero using a conditional statement.